sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. We have prepared a K8S deployment of OC10.
 It includes the integration application as well.
 Follow steps in the [official EFSS deployment page](../technical-documentation/efss-deployment).
 This is the recommended way to deploy the system.

    Alternatively, you can install pure OC10 or NC and patch it and install the integration application manually as described in a [separate EFSS deployment page](../technical-documentation/efss-deployment/manual-efss-installation).
-That is also a way suitable for developers as it describes how to possibly track newest git versions of the code.
+The same document also describes how to possibly track newest git versions of the code, which is definitely an option only for developers.

 1. Install and set up the [Reva IOP (interoperability platform)]({{< ref "docs/Technical-documentation/IOP" >}}) acting as an Executive Module of your EFSS instance in the ScienceMesh.
 Reva allows you to use all available API to share various resources within ScienceMesh (data, apps,...).